• Skip to primary navigation

 If you just don't want to make the pastry, use store-bought shortcrust pastry.
 A lot of store-bought pastries use vegetable shortening so are accidentally vegan.

-Or if you don't want to prepare the apple filling, use canned pie apple!
+Or if you don’t want to prepare the apple filling, use canned pie apple!
 Having a pre-made filling will reduce the baking time to 30 minutes.
-Or bake the pie until the pastry is golden.
+Or bake the pie until the pastry is golden brown.

-To make this pie for Thanksgiving or a special celebration, you can make the pastry and filling in advance!
+To make this pie for Thanksgiving or a special celebration, you can make the pastry and filling ahead of time!
 The pastry can be made 3 days beforehand and refrigerated (or 2 weeks beforehand then frozen).

 The apples can be prepared a day beforehand and left to macerate in the fridge overnight.
 On the day of baking, allow your pastry to come to room temperature so you can roll it out and assemble your pie.